TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 By default, if `build_id` is not provided, the gateway will not allow loading the plugin twice.
 This is a restriction of the go plugins standard library implementation.

-When you provide a unique build id argument, that enables hot-reload compatibility of your `.so` plugin build, so that you would not need to restart gateway, only reload it.
 As long as the builds are made with unique build ids, the same plugin can be loaded multiple times.

+When you provide a unique build id argument, that also enables hot-reload compatibility of your `.so` plugin build, so that you would not need to restart gateway, only reload it.

 - Before 5.1: the plugin would be built in a filesystem path based on build_id.
 - Since 5.2.4: the plugin compiler adjusts the go module in use for the plugin.